KUIL-LD

-KUIL-LD (channel 12.5) is a low-power television station in Beaumont, Texas, United States, affiliated with MyNetworkTV.
-It is owned by Tegna Inc. alongside dual ABC/NBC affiliate KBMT (channel 12).
+KUIL-LD (channel 12.5) is a low-power television station in Beaumont, Texas, United States.
+It is programmed primarily as an independent station, but maintains a secondary affiliation with MyNetworkTV.
+KUIL-LD is owned by the Tegna subsidiary of Nexstar Media Group alongside ABC/NBC affiliate KBMT (channel 12).
 The two stations share studios along I-10/US 69/US 96/US 287 in Beaumont; KUIL-LD's transmitter is located in Mauriceville, Texas.

-KUIL-LD formerly had a translator, K27JJ-D, in Warren.